 - HR support during economic and social challenges

-Remember, a human resources consultant is not an appropriate replacement or filler for a dedicated, in-house HR team.
+Remember, a human resources consultant is not a replacement or filler for a dedicated, in-house HR team.
 Many consultants don’t offer the types of services that these teams would perform, like payroll administration.
-However, consultants are strong partners for helping you to develop and train a well-equipped HR team.
-As you begin to explore potential firms to work with, note each firm’s specializations and how they might help your growing nonprofit.
+However, consultants are strong partners for developing and training an HR team for your organization.

 Now that you know what a nonprofit human resources consultant does, you’re likely eager to kickstart the process of partnering with your own consultant.
 We’ll help you prepare to hire the best possible consultant by walking through the basic hiring steps you’ll need to follow.